 2. Research what you need before taking on a new role

 Are there classes you should take to prepare for the work you want to do?
 College degrees to work toward?
 Do you have your your CPA license?
 Are there any other accounting and financial certifications that could be a prerequisite to the job you want, such as Certified Management Accountant, Chartered Global Management Accountant or Chartered Financial Analyst?
 How about brushing up on software that’s useful in this industry such as advanced Excel, Microsoft Dynamics or QuickBooks?

 Don’t be afraid to ask for advice.
 Not only should you talk to people you know — former classmates, colleagues and accounting and finance professionals — but you should also engage in networking at seminars and conferences.
 You might even find someone who has made a similar career change.

 Also, you can join groups on social media platforms and become a member of industry-related organizations, such as the American Institute of Certified Public Accountants (AICPA), American Payroll Association (APA) and other financial organizations.

 4. Develop an action plan

 Now you can begin to develop an action plan for your career.
-What are the milestones you want to reach — skills you’d like to acquire, people you need to meet, companies you’d like to research?
+What are the milestones you want to reach — skills you’d like to acquire, people you need to meet, company research you'd like to do?
 Determine what you need to accomplish in your personal life to pursue your goal of a career change.

 5. Ask for a recruiter’s help